Robust and efficient data-driven predictive control: Robust eDDPC

-Table~\ref{table_analytic_comparison} also lists the dimension of the regressor vector in the optimal control problem of each scheme.
-Compared to sDDPC, eDDPC always has a smaller regressor vector, which is equal to that of SVD-DDPC.
-In contrast, the size of DDPC's regressor grows as more offline data is used.
-Notice that in the nominal setting, eDDPC is the most sample and computationally efficient scheme (cf. the preliminary conference version \cite{alsalti2023eddpc_ecc} for a detailed comparison in the nominal setting).
+Regarding computational requirements, we consider the number of decision variables as a key metric and an indicator for the complexity of the optimal control problem.
+Since predicted inputs and outputs are of the same length for all schemes, the only decision variables that differ in size are the regressor vectors and slack variables.
+Table~\ref{table_analytic_comparison} lists the dimension of the regressor vector in the optimal control problem of each scheme.
+The regressor vector of the proposed eDDPC scheme is the smallest (and is equal to that of SVD-DDPC), whereas the size of the regressor vectors of sDDPC and DDPC grows as more offline data is used, i.e., larger $T$.
+In fact, even if the minimum $T$ is chosen, the regressor vector for eDDPC would still be smaller.
+Notice that in the nominal setting, eDDPC is the most sample and computationally efficient scheme.
+This is further highlighted in our preliminary conference version \cite{alsalti2023eddpc_ecc} with a simulation case study on random systems of varying dimensions (system order, number of inputs and outputs).